 Licensed practical nurses should be caring and have a sympathetic nature.
 Emotional stability is needed since working with the injured and sick can be stressful.
 In addition, they need to have good decision-making and communication skills and to be observant.
 LPN's should be able to follow orders and work under close supervision.

-Continuing education is mandated by some states and employers at regular intervals, so career-long learning is required of the licensed practical and licensed vocational nurse.LPN Job Outlook - Salary Information for Licensed Practical Nurses
+Continuing education is mandated by some states and employers at regular intervals, so career-long learning is required of the licensed practical and licensed vocational nurse.LPN Salary and Job Outlook: Information for Prospective Licensed Practical Nurses

 Licensed practical and licensed vocational nurses held about 728,670 jobs in May 2009, according to research published by the U.S. Labor Statistics (BLS).
 Most worked for nursing care facilities and general medical and surgical hospitals, while others worked in offices of physicians, home health care services and community care facilities for the elderly.